LIBERATING FOOTBALL TRAVEL

 A fan’s guide – the club from early doors to today

-The late, great Davie Cooper and Phil O’Donnell, who also died young in the service of Motherwell FC, helped the Steelmen to a 4-3 win after extra-time over Dundee United in the Scottish Cup.
-Each have a stand named after them at Fir Park.
+Each player has a stand named after him at Fir Park.
 Its history dates back to 1895, a decade after the club was formed in this industrial, later steel, hub 25mins south-east of Glasgow by train.

 Historic rivals of nearby Hamilton Academical, the club’s first opponents, Motherwell changed to their now familiar amber and claret shirts in honour of Bradford City, cup winners south of the border in 1911.
 That year John ‘Sailor’ Hunter joined the club as manager, a position he would hold until 1946.

 With goals from Hughie Ferguson and his replacement Willie MacFadyen, Motherwell established themselves as the third power in Scottish football after Celtic and Rangers.
 After a successful summer tour of Spain in 1927, beating Real Madrid and drawing with Barcelona, the Steelmen put in consistently serious title challenges before the one and only championship victory of 1931-32.
-George Stevenson, who later replaced Hunter as manager, joined MacFadyen in the forward line for the high-scoring campaign, MacFadyen notching 52 goals, a Scottish record to this day.
-It was also the first time that the title hadn’t gone to the Old Firm since 1904.

 Thrice league runners-up, thrice cup finalists that decade, Stevenson’s Motherwell picked up more silverware after the war with a 4-0 cup win over Dundee in 1952.
 After Stevenson, Bobby Ancell came in as manager for the next decade, bringing through youngsters such as Ian St John and Willie Hunter.
 St John would later become one of a string of big-name coaches in the modern era, followed by Ally MacLeod and Alex McLeish.